 WMA Resolution on Standardisation in Medical Practice and Patient Safety

-Adopted as a Council Resolution by the 194th WMA Council Session, Bali, Indonesia, April 2013,
+Adopted by the 194th WMA Council, Bali, Indonesia, April 2013

-adopted by the 64th WMA General Assembly, Fortaleza, Brazil, October 2013
+and by the 64th WMA General Assembly, Fortaleza, Brazil, October 2013

-and reaffirmed by the 217th WMA Council Session, Seoul (online), April 2021
+Reaffirmed by the 217th WMA Council, Seoul (online), April 2021

 Ensuring patient safety and quality of care is at the core of medical practice.
 For patients, a high level of performance can be a matter of life or death.
 Therefore, guidance and standardisation in healthcare must be based on solid medical evidence and has to take ethical considerations into account.